rust-lang/rfcs/text/0000-binary-ops-specialization.md

 For example, `String` is the owned version of `str`, and `PathBuf` is that for `Path`.
 The underlying types themselves are counted in for the purposes of the following rule.
-These types usually implement `Borrow` to the basic type, and their Rust 1.0 binary operator trait impls tend to cover any pairs with other types that satisfy the same `Borrow`.
-The rule for the crate defining such a type is to also define default impls of the new-style operator traits described in this RFC, where this type is the `&self` or `self` operand type, and a generic type parameter bound by `Borrow` defines the other operand's type:
+These types usually implement `Borrow` to the underlying type, and their Rust 1.0 binary operator trait impls tend to cover any pairs with other types that satisfy the same parameterized `Borrow`.
+The rule for a crate defining such a type is to also define default impls of the new operator traits described in this RFC, where a generic type parameter bound by `Borrow` defines the operand type other than `Self`:

 ```rust
 impl<Rhs> PartialEq2<Rhs> for String